TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 **10.3.** Buckets configured for object replication can be owned by the same AWS account or by different accounts.

-You can replicate objects to a single destination bucket or to multiple destination buckets.
+You can replicate objects to a single destination bucket or multiple destination buckets.

 The destination buckets can be in different AWS Regions or within the same Region as the source bucket.